 The MPA program is delivered by the Department of Public Administration (PA), which is housed in the School of Public and International Affairs (SPIA), College of Humanities and Social Sciences (CHASS), at North Carolina State University (NC State).

-The mission of NC State’s MPA program is develop principled and skilled public service professionals who fulfill leadership roles within governmental and nonprofit organizations.
+The mission of NC State’s MPA program is to develop principled and skilled public service professionals who fulfill leadership roles within governmental and nonprofit organizations.
 We focus on practical and problem-solving skills and emphasize public service values -- including efficiency, effectiveness, equity and accountability.

-Classes are taught on NC State’s Raleigh campus in the evening (6:00 to 8:45 PM) to permit full-time students to participate in internships and to accommodate the schedules of part-time students.
+Face-to-face classes are taught on NC State’s Raleigh campus in the evening (6:00 to 8:45 PM) to permit full-time students to participate in internships and to accommodate the schedules of part-time students.